kubernetes/enhancements/keps/sig-cloud-provider/1959-service-lb-class-field/README.md

 Unit tests:
 * test that service controller does not call the cloud provider if the class field is set.
-* test API strategy to ensure the `loadBalancerClassName` field is dropped unless the feature gate is enabled or an existing Service has the field set.
+* test API strategy to ensure the `loadBalancerClass` field is dropped unless the feature gate is enabled or an existing Service has the field set.
 * test API validation for immutability.

+Integration tests:
+* test that the class field is propoerly cleared/validated when the Service type changes to and from `LoadBalancer`.

 E2E tests:
 * test that creating a Service with an unknown class name results in no load balancer being created for a Service.